MYCO Morning is BACK! Pre-sale now on!

 It contributes to the regulation of GABA (gamma-aminobutyric acid), a calming neurotransmitter.

 It also supports muscle relaxation, which can reduce physical tension before bed.
+Low magnesium levels are linked to restlessness, poor sleep quality and muscle tension.

 For a full overview of how magnesium works: